Liverpool transfer news: Adrian joins on free transfer after Simon Mignolet leaves for Club Brugge | Goal.com

 Liverpool have completed the signing of former West Ham goalkeeper Adrian, following the departure of Simon Mignolet.

-The 32-year-old Spaniard was available on a free transfer and Jurgen Klopp moved quickly to bring him in after Mignolet's £8.2 million ($10m) switch to Club Brugge was confirmed this morning.
+The 32-year-old Spaniard was available on a free transfer and Jurgen Klopp moved quickly to bring him in after Mignolet's £8.2 million ($10m) switch to Club Brugge was completed yesterday.

 Adrian's contract expired after six years at West Ham this summer, having previously spent the majority of his career in La Liga with Real Betis.